mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 ##### Combining CSS

 My recommendation is to opt out of the default styles CSS handling that Ember provides and do it on our own.
-Reason being that unfortunately `ember-cli` doesn't seem to be using Webpack directly and it's not straightforward to know how and when to concatenate them.
+The reason being that `ember-cli` doesn't seem to be using Webpack directly and it's not straightforward to know how and when to concatenate them.

-Luckily a basic PostCSS setup isn't scary and is more common nowadays and even recommended.
+Luckily, a basic PostCSS setup isn't scary and is more common nowadays, and even recommended.

-First lets define the styles:
+First, let's define the styles:

 - install packages `npm install postcss-loader mini-css-extract-plugin -D`,
 - create an `app.css` file in the `app` directory - on the same level as